eduardomioto/devtools-performance-insights/docs/SECURITY_SCANNING.md

 # Security Scanning with Snyk

-This document outlines our comprehensive security scanning setup using Snyk to protect the Advanced Chrome Performance Analyzer from vulnerabilities.
+This document outlines our comprehensive security scanning setup using Snyk to protect the Devtools Performance Insights from vulnerabilities.

 ## 🛡️ Security Scanning Overview